lamberta/devkit-doc/guide/game-walkthrough.md

 changing values in the project code and re-freshing.
-Alternately you could create some simple game screens and manage the flow between them by capturing and hendling events.
+Alternately you could create some simple game screens and manage the flow between them by capturing and handling events.
 With this skeleton in place you can flesh out any game flow, and even use this as the foundation to build a game entirely your own!